crate/cratedb-guide/docs/feature/storage/index.md

   To optimize numeric range queries, Lucene uses an implementation of the Block KD (BKD) tree data structure.
-The BKD tree index structure is suitable for indexing large multi-dimensional point data sets.
+The BKD tree index structure is suitable for indexing large multidimensional point data sets.
 It is an I/O-efficient dynamic data structure based on the KD tree.
 Contrary to its predecessors, the BKD tree maintains its high space utilization and excellent query and update performance regardless of the number of updates performed on it.